Rushik-Gohel/Brick-Breaker-Game/README.md

 # Brick-Breaker-Game
-A simple Brick Breaker game using C++
+A simple Brick Breaker game using C